 Here are a few telltale signs that someone has access to your account.

-If you check your email and receive a message from Instagram saying the email associated with your account has been changed, you may be able to revert the change.
+If you received an email or text message from Instagram saying the information associated with your account has been changed, you may be able to revert the change quickly.
 If not, you’ll need to contact Instagram support and begin their procedure for hacked accounts.
+This form helps users gain back their hacked Instagram account usually within a day.

 2. You No Longer Have Access to Your Account

 When you try to login, you can’t access your account.
-Instagram says your password is incorrect, but you’re certain it’s not.
-This is a sign that someone has accessed your account and has changed the password.
+Instagram says your username, email, or password is incorrect, but you’re certain it’s not.
+Someone has maliciously accessed your account and changed your login information.

 3. Instagram Sends an Alert

-4. Your Account is Following and Liking Images of People You Don’t Know
+4. Your Account is Posting or Liking Images You Don’t Know

 How to Avoid Being Hacked